viriciti/app-layer-control/README.md

 ### Loader

-Apart from the logo, the styling expects a loader to exist at `client/assets/loader/loader.svg` or `client/assets/loader/loader.gif`.
+Apart from the logo, the styling expects a loader to exist at `client/assets/loader/loader.svg`.

 ### Favicon